Classic Umbrian day trips: scenic drives, crafts, wine tasting and authentic rustic-style restaurants

 - the hills around Montefalco are dotted with excellent wineries offering the local Sagrantino red, Grechetto, and Passito.
 Driving around and stopping for wine tasting especially at smaller estates like Scacciadiavoli, Romanelli, Dionigi or Di Filippo makes for a wonderful day.

 Foligno is not really a small village, but a lively economic hub in the region sorrounded by a busy commercial area.
 The historic part, centred around Piazza della Repubblica is nice for a stroll and for the excellent eateries and cafes’, like Caffe Barbanera.
 It’s not easy to figure out where to park.
 Two parking areas are available near the old hospital (Ospedale Vecchio).
 If you can’t find them, just follow signs for centre.
 Once you cross the river into the old town, just park in any area marked by blue stripes and walk to the piazza, it’s not far.
 Do not forget to put a few coins in the parking meters!

-- ♥ Osteria del Teatro.
-This is a quiet place for seriously delicious food.
+- Osteria del Teatro.
+This is a quiet place where you find seriously delicious food.
 If I go to heaven the first thing I will ask is Pierino’s magical chocolate suffle.
 Ask him to see the 500-years-old round cellar, it’s as amazing as the food.
 I will tell no more, you just need to try.
 Via Petrucci, 8 Tel 3473401778 Closed Sun. dinner and Mon. lunch

 Day 6 – more small villages: Spello, Trevi, Castello di Campello

 I could not have a better description for Spello, than those of Michelle Damiani author of Il Bel Centro: A Year in the Beautiful Center a wonderful tale of her year of “intensive” Italian life in this adorable medieval hill-town.